lolzio5/Team05-RISCV-Final/README.md

 <br>

-The instruction word out of Instruction Memory is first split into the Op Code and 2 Funct values, so that the Instruction Type and Subtype can be decoded.
+The instruction word out of Instruction Memory is first split into the Op Code and 2 Funct values so that the Instruction Type and Subtype can be decoded.
 This is first done in [ControlPath.sv](ControlPath.sv)

 <br>